winemago/Discord-BOT/README.md

         - (msg a mandar) wpp?
         - call?

 Twilio API works fine, I just commented to leave positive balance on the app account.
+Except for whatsapp, that its free.